Kapranov/taxgig_2020/apps/chat/README.md

 ## Doing

-- The module `ChatRooms` should be reorganized like the `UserSessions`

 ## Todo

-- `Chat.Web.WebSocketController` should collaborate only with `UserSessions`
   - As a `UserSession` I can join a chatroom
   - As a `UserSession` I can send messages to a chatroom
   - At the end we can remove the `ChatRooms` as a collaborator